 Choose and Book

-- Monday to Friday 8am-8pm
+- Monday to Friday – 8am-8pm

-- Weekends and bank holidays 8am-4pm
+- Weekends and bank holidays – 8am-4pm

-- Christmas day closed
+- Christmas Day – closed

-- the date and time of your first appointment.
+You can choose which hospital or clinic you attend and the date and time of your first appointment.

-Choose and Book was launched in 2004 and will eventually be available to all patients in England.
 You can choose any hospital in England that is funded by the NHS.
 This includes NHS hospitals and some private hospitals.

 When you and your GP agree that you need to see a hospital specialist, Choose and Book shows staff at your general practice the available hospitals and clinics.
-If you know where and when you'd like to be seen you may be able to book your appointment while at your GP surgery, or you can get the practice to shortlist appropriate hospitals.
+If you know where and when you'd like to be seen, you may be able to book your appointment while at your GP surgery, or you can get the practice to shortlist appropriate hospitals.

 You may want more time to consider your choice.
-If so, you can take an Appointment Request letter away and use a unique booking reference number to compare your shortlisted hospitals and book your appointment using the Choose and Book website.
+If so, you can take an appointment request letter away and use a unique booking reference number to compare your shortlisted hospitals and book your appointment using the Choose and Book website.